 • move freely within the territories of Moldova and Ukraine

 • cross the Moldovan-Ukrainian state border with only strictly necessary control and without any delay

 • use all roads and bridges without payment of taxes and dues

 • import and export goods which are for official use of the Mission

 EUBAM in numbers

-The Mission’s mandate has been extended four times
+The Mission’s mandate has been extended five times